 However, you can make a brush a little easier by using the Gradient, Mix and HSV options in the pixel and color smudge brushes.
 Basically, what we want to do is have a stroke start dark and then become lighter as we draw with it, to simulate how hair-tips catch more light and look lighter due to being thinner at the ends, while at the base they are frequently more dark.

-Take the ink_brush_25 and choose under Brush-tip->predefined “A-2 dirty brush”.
-Set the spacing to ‘auto’ and right-click the spacing bar to type in a value between 0.25 and 0.8.
+Take the ink_brush_25 and choose under .
+Set the spacing to Auto and right-click the spacing bar to type in a value between 0.25 and 0.8.
 Also turn on the Enable Pen Settings on flow.
 Replicate the pressure curve above on the size option.
 We don’t want the hairs to collapse to a point, hence why the curve starts so high.

 The others are done with the smudge brush engine, but a similar setup, though using color rate on distance instead.
 Do note that it’s very hard to shade realistic fur, so keep a good eye on your form shadow.
 You can also use this with grass, feathers and other vegetation:

-For example, if you use the mix option in the pxiel brush, it’ll mix between the fore and background color.
-You can even attach a gradient to the color smudge brush and the pixel brush. for color smudge this is just the ‘gradient’ option, and it’ll use the active gradient.
-For the pixel brush, set the color-source to ‘gradient’ and use the mix option.
+For example, if you use the mix option in the pixel brush, it’ll mix between the fore and background color.
+You can even attach a gradient to the color smudge brush and the pixel brush.
+For color smudge, this is just the Gradient option, and it’ll use the active gradient.
+For the pixel brush, set the color-source to Gradient and use the mix option.